chiskien/excellent-catalog/README.md

-# Polar Bookshop
+# Excellent Book Shop

 Polar BookShop is seperate from Excellent Reads

 > While excellent_read acts as a social media like facebook, meta.
 People can post their review about books and tracks down their progress.
 >
 >
-> Polar Bookshop is online book store.
+> Excellent Book Shop is online book store.